 The beltway problem is more difficult than the turnpike problem \cite{Skiena:1990, Lemke2003}.
 Due to the loop structure, it can no longer be formulated as a polynomial factorization problem.
-It is also impossible for the backtracking approach to rely on the remaining largest unassigned distance to find the point locations progressively \cite{Lemke2003}.
+It is also impossible for the backtracking approach to rely on the remaining largest unassigned distance to find the point locations progressively.
+Lemke et al. \cite{Lemke2003} showed that the computational complexity of the search in the beltway problem is $\mathcal{O}(N^N\log N)$.
 For small problems, Fomin \cite{Fomin:2016:1,Fomin:2016:2} proposed to avoid an exhaustive search in the noiseless case by further removing the redundant distances from $\mathcal{H}$ sequentially, and later extended it to handle noisy measurements\cite{Fomin:2019:3}.
 To the best of our knowledge, our work in this paper offers an alternative by providing the first practical approach to solve the large-scale noisy beltway problem.